 Want to know how to whiten teeth at home fast.
 Teeth whitening is one of the most popular dental treatments out there.
 Most of us have yellowed or slightly discolored teeth either from birth or due to years of accumulated stains from coffee, beverages, tea, wine, smoking, etc. Yellowed and discolored teeth often lead to self-consciousness and social anxiety, preventing you from smiling comfortably.

 It’s no wonder that Americans spent over $11 billion on teeth whitening in 2015.
 However, people considering teeth whitening often spend large sums of money on natural teeth whitening and at-home teeth whitening products before they consult dentists for professional teeth whitening.
 That often turns out to be a mistake.

 Natural teeth whitening methods are often based on pseudo-science, leading to negligible or no results at all.
 Some of the methods found online can also be harmful to your overall oral health.
 Meanwhile, at-home teeth whitening products are costly, contain harmful chemicals, and lead to negligible results after months of use.

-If you want to whiten your teeth fast or on the same day, you should consult a dentist for professional teeth whitening.
+If you want to whiten teeth at home fast or on the same day, you should consult a dentist for professional teeth whitening.
 However, if you’re determined to exhaust your natural teeth whitening and at-home teeth whitening options first, the following are some of the most reliable and safest at-home methods for natural teeth whitening.

 Baking soda has several effective natural teeth whitening properties, making it a popular ingredient in most commercially available toothpaste.
 Baking soda is a mild abrasive that scrubs away all the superficial stains from your dental surfaces, specifically your enamel.
 Baking soda also creates an alkaline response in your oral cavities to prevent bacterial accumulation.